terrorbox/words/README.md

 ##Modify/Build

-To add to the word list:
+To edit or add to the word list:

  1. Edit `wordslist.txt`.
  2. Add entries as `'word'` or `'word',"Optional notes"`.